genGit963/mutlithreading-concureny-golang/README.md

 ## Code of Conduct

-We welcome contributions from everyone.
+I and then We welcome contributions from everyone.
 By participating in this project, you agree to abide by our Code of Conduct, which fosters a welcoming and inclusive environment for all contributors.

 ---